Relationships between the number of inputs and other complexity measures of Boolean functions: Improved bounds on the number of variables

 \begin{fact} For any $i \in [n]$ and any $H \subset [n]$ with $i \not \in H$, and any $\{m_i\} \in \mathcal{R}_i$, \be \delta_i(f)2^{-m_i(f)} \leq \E_{\alpha \sim \{0,1\}^H}\left[\delta_i(f_\alpha)2^{-m_i(f_\alpha)}\right].\ee \end{fact} \begin{proof} We proceed by induction on $|H|$.
 The base case $H = \{j\}$ is Fact \ref{restriction_single_fact}.
 For the inductive step, observe that if $\delta_i(f)2^{-m_i(f)} \leq \E_{\alpha \sim \{0,1\}^H}\left[\delta_i(f_\alpha)2^{-m_i(f_\alpha)}\right]$ holds for all $f$ with $H = H_1$ or $H_2$, then it holds for $H = H_1 \sqcup H_2$, since \bea\nn \delta_i(f)2^{-m_i(f)} &\leq& \E_{\alpha_1 \sim \{0,1\}^{H_1}}\left[\delta_i(f_{\alpha_1})2^{-m_i(f_{\alpha_1})}\right] \\\nn &\leq& \E_{\alpha_1 \sim \{0,1\}^{H_1}}\left[\E_{\alpha_2 \sim \{0,1\}^{H_2}}\left[\delta_i(f_{\alpha_1, \alpha_2})2^{-m_i(f_{\alpha_1, \alpha_2})}\right]\right] \\ \nn &=& \E_{\alpha \sim \{0,1\}^{H_1 \sqcup H_2}}\left[\delta_i(f_\alpha)2^{-m_i(f_\alpha)}\right]. \eea \end{proof}

 For any $\{m_i\} \in \mathcal{R}_i$, we can define the associated potential function $\textbf{M}$ via equation (\ref{potential}).
 By Fact \ref{m_rest}, $\textbf{M}$ satisfies the inequality (\ref{H_rest}) for any set $H \subseteq [n]$ of restricted coordinates.
-Next we introduce three explicit families of RRCMs, the first of which ($\deg_i$) was introduced in \cite{CHS}:
+Next we introduce three explicit families\footnote{The reader may wonder why we do not define $\bls_i(f)$, the block sensitivity version of $\sens_i(f)$.
+This is indeed an RRCM, however, our arguments are not able to exploit the distinction between counting coordinates versus counting \emph{blocks} of coordinates, so we were not able to prove anything stronger with $\bls_i$ than what we can already show with $\sens_i$.} of RRCMs, the first of which ($\deg_i$) was introduced in \cite{CHS}: